-- Vehicle Information Displays the Vehicle Info menu, which lets you retrieve and view reference information for the vehicle under test. - DLC Locator Lets you find the location of the Data Link Connector (DLC) for a specified vehicle. - Battery/Alternator Monitor Performs a check of the vehicle's battery and alternator system to ensure the system is operating within acceptable limits. - Firmware Version Displays the Diagnostic Tool's firmware version. - Tool Library Displays the Tool Library menu, which provides access to OBD1 and OBD2 DTC libraries and to definitions for Monitor icons and LED indications. - Tool Settings Displays the Tool Settings menu, which lets you make several adjustments and settings to configure the Diagnostic Tool to your particular needs.
+- Oil Reset Lets you reset the Oil Maintenance Light. - DLC Locator Lets you find the location of the Data Link Connector (DLC) for a specified vehicle. - Battery Reset Lets you reset the battery monitor system after battery replacement. - Battery/Alternator Monitor Performs a check of the vehicle's battery and alternator system to ensure the system is operating within acceptable limits. - Trip Cycle Procedure Lets you view trip cycle procedures for a selected vehicle monitor. - Firmware Version Displays the Diagnostic Tool's firmware version. - Tool Library Displays the Tool Library menu, which provides access to OBD1 and OBD2 DTC libraries and to definitions for Monitor icons and LED indications. - Tool Settings Displays the Tool Settings menu, which lets you make several adjustments and settings to configure the Diagnostic Tool to your particular needs.

-The Mode Tests and Vehicle Information options are shown only when the Diagnostic Tool is in Global OBD2 mode.
+The System Tests and Vehicle Information options are shown only when the Diagnostic Tool is in Global OBD2 mode.